bouchja1/kdetosakra.cz/README.md

 ## About ##

 I am a backend developer who needed to learn the basics of React.
-This project was created with the trial and error method but it's good enough for me now! 🙏
+This project was created with the trial and error method but.
+It's good enough for me now but code reviews, contributors and pull requests are always more than welcome! 🙏

 ## Technologies